 - Select one of the .ovpn files you extracted from step 2 representing the server you would like to configure and click Open to import.

 - The VPN configuration window will open on the VPN tab.
 Under the Authentication heading update the Type to Password.

-Only your account ID is used for the authentication.
-The password field can be empty or set to anything, like "ivpn", if your client requires a non-blank password.
+Only your account ID is used for authentication.
+The password field can be left empty or set to anything if your client software requires a non-blank password.

 - Click on the Network Manager icon in the toolbar and select the newly configured server under VPN Connections.

 - Once connected you should see a a small lock next to the Network Manager icon.
 You can confirm that